Profile of the Director

 As it turned out, Angel Calderon, the local priest, needed help renovating the abandoned mission in the center of town.
 Besserer stayed for the next year, fundraising, recruiting the support of family and friends, and—even though the organization didn’t officially take on its current name until April 2013—establishing the Intercultural Outreach Initiative.

-After renovating the abandoned mission in 2007 and keeping the organization alive with odd jobs ranging from trucking across the US to being a chauffeur during the Miami Superbowl in 2007 I realized that my modest fundraising efforts were not going to be enough and we needed a more sustainable income source.
-Remembering how much my study abroad experience had given me, I decided to open IOI’s doors to study abroad groups in Christmas intersession 2007/08.
+After renovating the abandoned mission in 2007, and keeping the entire organization alive with odd jobs ranging from trucking across the United States to being a chauffeur during the Miami Superbowl in 2007, Besserer realized that he needed a more sustainable source of income.

 He recalled how he ended up in the Galapagos in the first place, and in the holiday intersession of 2007-2008, IOI opened its doors to study abroad groups.
 Study abroad is now IOI’s largest and most important source of income.

 “The feedback we often get [from study abroad participants],” he said in the Tangentially Speaking interview, “what sticks afterward, is the cultural impact […] the horizon broadening part.”

 The very things that led Besserer down the path to founding IOI, are also the aspects of the program that its primary supporters now appreciate the most.
 Education, experience, and most importantly, the invitation to change your perceptions.

 Besserer was born and raised in Germany, and the last thing he imagined as an undergraduate business major was that he would come to the United States and start a nonprofit in Latin America.
 Alas, here we are.